Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/information-architecture/localization.md

 ## Execution

-Keep in mind that with XM Cloud, for each of the above of features or configurations, localization happens across two platforms that must be kept in alignment for the correct end user experience:
+Keep in mind that with SitecoreAI, for each of the above of features or configurations, localization happens across two platforms that must be kept in alignment for the correct end user experience:

-- Configuration of the Sitecore XM Cloud instance
+- Configuration of the SitecoreAI instance
 - Configuration of the head application

-### Adding a language to XM Clouds
+### Adding a language to SitecoreAI

-Regardless of the feature being targeted, the XM Cloud instance must be setup so that the XM Cloud instance understands what is or is not a supported language.
+Regardless of the feature being targeted, the SitecoreAI instance must be setup so that the SitecoreAI instance understands what is or is not a supported language.

-To add a language to XM Cloud, open up the Content Editor and navigate to `/sitecore/system/Languages`.
+To add a language to SitecoreAI, open up the Content Editor and navigate to `/sitecore/system/Languages`.

 Right click the Languages item, choose Insert and then select Language.
 From there follow the wizard to add the desired language.
-[Alternatively, you can add a new language version directly in XM Cloud Portal Settings.](https://doc.sitecore.com/xmc/en/users/xm-cloud/manage-languages-and-locales.html#enable-a-language-for-the-environment) After adding the language, perform a full site publish - consider the best practices needed for publishing, including setting up workflow.
+[Alternatively, you can add a new language version directly in SitecoreAI Portal Settings.](https://doc.sitecore.com/xmc/en/users/xm-cloud/manage-languages-and-locales.html#enable-a-language-for-the-environment) After adding the language, perform a full site publish - consider the best practices needed for publishing, including setting up workflow.
 Review the [Publishing to Edge](/learn/accelerate/xm-cloud/pre-development/information-architecture/publishing-to-edge) recipe for more information.

-### Adding language versions of Content in XM Cloud
+### Adding language versions of Content in SitecoreAI

 Once the desired language has been setup [you can add new language versions of existing content](https://doc.sitecore.com/xmc/en/developers/xm-cloud/add-a-language-version-to-an-sxa-site.html).
 A feature of SXA is that you can use a built-in script to create a new language version of the entire website.
 All site items and field values are copied from the source language to the target language.
 Alternatively, you can create language versions of individual items manually.
 In both cases your alternate language versions of content will be subject to the same workflow as the default language (workflow should be set on standard values so that new items are subject to workflow on creation).
 Where auto publish is not part of the workflow [and items are subject to bulk publishing] it’s worth remembering that where multiple language versions are concerned, the publishing times for a full site publish could be much greater due to the additional language versions involved.